anthonylangsworth/EDMFAT/README.md

 # Limitations

 1. Mission influence accuracy is limited by **Elite: Dangerous** as described under [missions](doc/missions.md).
-2. The plug-in is not state-aware to keep it simple.
+2. EDMFAT is not state-aware to keep it simple.
 For example, the influence of a minor faction in a "War" state is fixed until the war completes.
 However, this plug-in will still track missions and other activity as normal.
-3. The plug-in does not store different minor factions for different commanders.
+3. EDMFAT does not store different minor factions for different commanders.
 This is intentional because many use multiple accounts for minor faction work to bypass daily caps.
-4. The plug-in is not localized.
+4. EDMFAT is not localized.
 It is English only.
-5. The plug-in does not support console players.
+5. EDMFAT does not support console players.
 Sorry.
 This is a limitation of EDMC.

 # Contributing and Development